Served with mashed potatoes and minted peas and mushrooms. A rather British supper.

 The brown ale gravy was quite an adventure to make: boiling down the brown ale (I used a Belgian Leffe) – with the skin-on garlic and shallots and rosemary sprigs – to a glaze and then adding the vegetable stock and reduce again.
 After putting it through a fine sieve, you have an already really tasty vegetarian gravy.
-After that the gravy was obviously not so veggie anymore as it was added to the pan of meatballs before that was put into the oven.
-Nevertheless, the gravy’s flavour intensified significantly due to further reduction (rather than incorporation of the meat juices).
+After that, the gravy was obviously not so veggie anymore as it was added to the pan of meatballs before that was put into the oven.
+Nevertheless, the gravy’s flavor intensified significantly due to further reduction (rather than due to the incorporation of the meat juices).
 Definitely a recipe to remember to have a proper alternative for those dreadful gravies from a packet!

 The peas are super easy too: just needed to add fresh peas to some onions that were sweated off in butter, pour in the stock and add the mushrooms (I used sliced chestnut mushrooms) until cooked and finish off with a couple of tablespoons of finely chopped mint.
 I actually combined the leftovers to make a yummy mash (“stamppot”).

 The recipe was easy to follow, and the measures of ingredients work well together.
 It serves 4 to 6.

-In hindsight, for the gravy, I would suggest to follow supergoldenbakes’ adaptation to the recipe to add a couple of teaspoons of cornflour (cornstarch) diluted in a little cold water to the gravy in order to bind it a bit more.
-However, due to the glazing and sugar content in the brown ale, I don’t recommend to added any additional sugar.
+In hindsight, for the gravy, I would suggest following supergoldenbakes’ adaptation to the recipe to add a couple of teaspoons of cornflour (cornstarch) diluted in a little cold water to the gravy in order to bind it a bit more.
+However, due to the glazing and sugar content in the brown ale, I don’t recommend to add any additional sugar.

 Verdict: 9/10; Will definitely be made again.